menadouassim/HETIC_startup_Hackathon_sonalyze/README.md

 ---
-4.## the results of all action performed are in the exports folder !!!
+## 4.the results of all action performed are in the exports folder !!!